AQSoftware/doc-aq-miniapp-core/source/getting_started.rst

     this.loadAssets(thingsToLoad);
   }

 The call to ``Utils.relativeToAbsolutePath`` just converts a resource bundled in the app to its absolute URL.
-In general, you can pass any valid JPG image URL to the call to ``defaultLifeCycle.setAppData()``.
+In general, you can pass any valid JPG image URL to the call to ``LifeCycle.setAppData()``.

 Inform the host app that your mini app is ready